Back to blog

 When should you send an invoice?

-Besides knowing the purpose of an invoice, it is also crucial to know when to send one.
-Here are the different standard practices that many businesses follow.
+Knowing the purpose of an invoice is crucial, but it is equally important to know when to send one.
+Here are the standard invoicing practices that many businesses follow.

 • Advance invoicing